Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Conclusion

 \section{Conclusion}

-This work overviews our recent studies of the behavior of isolated quantum systems with interactions from the moment they are taken out of equilibrium instantaneously until the time they reach a new equilibrium.
+This work overviews our recent studies of the behavior of isolated interacting quantum systems from the moment they are taken out of equilibrium instantaneously until they reach a new equilibrium.
 We have employed one-dimensional spin-1/2 models, which are prototypes of many-body quantum systems.
 Only two-body interactions have been included.
 We summarize our results as follows.

-(i) {\em Dynamics:} For realistic systems with two-body interactions, the probability of finding the initial state in time, the so-called fidelity, can show a Gaussian behavior until relaxation~\cite{Torres2013arXiv,Torres2014arXiv}.
-This happens in the strong coupling regime, when the energy distribution of the initial state has a Gaussian shape, and it sets the minimum relaxation time for these systems: $t_R=\sqrt{\ln(\text{IPR}_{\text{ini}}) }/\sigma_{\text{ini}}$.
+(i) {\em Dynamics:} For realistic systems with two-body interactions, the probability of finding the initial state in time, the so-called fidelity, can show a Gaussian behavior until saturation~\cite{Torres2014PRA,Torres2014NJP,Torres2014PRAb}.
+This happens in the strong coupling regime, when the LDOS (weighted energy distribution of the initial state) is unimodal and has a Gaussian shape.
+In this case, the minimum time for the fidelity to reach the saturation point is $t_R=\sqrt{\ln(\text{IPR}_{\text{ini}}) }/\sigma_{\text{ini}}$.

-Faster decays require more-body interactions, the extreme being the case of full random matrices, which sets the ultimate lower bound for the relaxation time of initial states with single-peaked energy distributions.
-For GOEs, the relaxation time is obtained from $ [{\cal J}_1( 2 \sigma_{\text{ini}} t_R)]^2/(\sigma_{\text{ini}}^2 t_R^2) = 3/{\cal D}$.
-Initial states showing separates peaks in energy when projected in the eigenbasis of $\widehat{H}_F$ can lead to decays faster than random matrices, but they were not discussed here.
+Faster than Gaussian decays require either the simultaneous interactions of more than two particles, the extreme being the case of full random matrices, or a bimodal (multimodal) LDOS.
+A GOE random matrix sets the lower bound for $t_R$ for initial states with single-peaked LDOS: $ [{\cal J}_1( 2 \sigma_{\text{ini}} t_R)]^2/(\sigma_{\text{ini}}^2 t_R^2) = 3/{\cal D}$.
+The short-time decay of the fidelity for a bimodal LDOS can reach the ultimate lower bound, $F(t) \geq \cos^2(\sigma_{\text{ini}} t)$, established by the energy-time uncertainty relation~\cite{Torres2014PRAb}.

 The analysis of the evolution of few-body observables is still under progress.
 We have so far developed a simple picture for the observables that commute with the initial Hamiltonian.
-In this case, the short-time dynamics is partially controlled by the fidelity.
-For initial states corresponding to site-basis vectors and using the expression for the fidelity, we can derive analytical expressions for $O(t)$ that describe very well the numerical results~\cite{Torres2013arXiv,Torres2014arXiv}.
-It remains to describe the evolution at longer times and for general observables.
+In this case, the short-time dynamics is $\propto t^2$.
+For initial states corresponding to site-basis vectors it is straightforward to derive analytical expressions for experimental observables, such as magnetization and spin-spin correlation~\cite{Torres2014PRA,Torres2014NJP}.